 SuMi TRUST Holdings has voluntarily established a Nominating and Compensation Committee and an Audit Committee, of which the majority of members are, in principle, composed of external directors, as advisory bodies to its Board of Directors in order to further enhance its corporate governance system.
 With the establishment of these two committees, SuMi TRUST Holdings aims to further ensure management transparency and appropriateness of processes when deciding important matters regarding nomination and compensation of directors/corporate auditors and internal audits, among other matters.

-SuMi TRUST Holdings has appointed four corporate auditors, including two external corporate auditors.
+SuMi TRUST Holdings has appointed five corporate auditors, including three external corporate auditors.
 Its Board of Corporate Auditors has been composed of all of these corporate auditors.

 The Executive Committee has been established under the Board of Directors and is chaired by the President with the participation of relevant officers.
 The Executive Committee addresses material issues relating to the execution of business activities in line with the basic policy established by the Board of Directors, and undertakes preliminary discussions pertaining to the Board of Directors’ resolutions.
 The CSR Council and other committees, such as the Enterprise Risk Management Committee, have also been established.